d4rk6h05t/dark-sniffer/README.md

 The Transmission Control Protocol (TCP) is used as a a host-to-host protocol between hosts on a computer for packet switching, communication networks and in systems interconnected between networks.
-For more info you can visit [RFC 793](https://tools.ietf.org/html/rfc793) The different layers of abstraction are shown below.
+For more info you can visit [RFC 793](https://tools.ietf.org/html/rfc793) The different layers of abstraction are shown below. the figures were obtained from the previously published link

                             Protocol Layering